 To be an accountant you will need to be motivated, logical and enthusiastic about learning.
 There are two key routes into accountancy: the first being earning a qualification through university.
-Alternatively, it is possible to become an accountant via on the job training.
+Alternatively, it is possible to become an accountant via on-the-job training.
 As both options require a firm academic foundation, this is where we’ll begin.

-If you haven’t got the grades required, then you may wish to consider re-doing your A levels via distance learning.
-This allows you to study in your own time, from home and lets you fit in study sessions around your own commitments.
+If you haven’t got the grades required, then you may wish to consider re-doing your A-Levels via distance learning.
+This allows you to study in your own time, from home, and lets you fit in study sessions around your own commitments.
 We would recommend that you include Mathematics and the Russel Group suggests Business Studies and Economics as facilitating subjects.

 Route 1: University

 It’s worth considering a 4 year ‘Sandwich’ course, which will allow you to complete a placement for one year.
 This is a great opportunity to network and build up contacts while getting practical experience.
-Once you’ve found the courses most suitable for you, then next step is to apply.
-Conveniently this is all done directly though UCAS.
+Once you’ve found the courses most suitable for you, then the next step is to apply.
+Conveniently this is all done directly through UCAS.